-- Sufficient time should be provided for the SLMS, Forest Inventory and data analysis.
-During the current Sub-NFMS assignment limited time remained a major constraint; - Sufficient equipment should be provided to ensure quality and timely data collection.
+- 1) Sufficient time should be provided for the SLMS, Forest Inventory and data analysis.
+During the current Sub-NFMS assignment limited time remained a big constraint; - 2) Sufficient equipment should be provided to ensure quality and timely data collection.
 Limited number of equipment was one of the hurdles during the current assignment.
-The provinces have limited sets of modern survey equipment, however to timely and properly complete the inventories in the field there is need for provision of more sets of equipment.
+The provinces have some sets of modern survey equipment, however to timely and properly complete the inventories in the field there is need for further equipment. - 3) The surveys should be conducted in summer in the high-altitude areas and during winter in the low-lying southern areas.
+Selection of proper season is very important factor in timely and

-- The surveys should be conducted in summer in the high-altitude areas and during winter in the low-lying southern areas.
-Selection of proper season is very important factor in timely and properly completion of forest inventories.
-Due to time limitation and delays in initial finalization of contracts the forest inventories had to be conducted during autumn and winter season which resulted in difficulty in accessing the high-altitude forests especially the sub-alpine forests. - Instead of using post-monsoon, cloud-free, least haze a single image, in the era of data-cube, intense temporal coverage of Landsat 8 and 9, it is recommended to use an annual composite for the image classification.
-The yearly composite will better understand phonological stages to distinguish vegetation classes (Cropland, Shrubland, etc.) from the forest. - Instead of relying only on the spectral response of the images, it is recommended to integrate spectral indices of vegetation, water, snow, soil, etc. along with the spectral reflectance. - In terms of forest degradation, the combination of SMA and time series could improve the results - There is strong need for improvement of the forest ecological and forest types boundaries and maps.
-The forest ecological zones and forest types mapping prepared during the NFMS development phase, was mainly based on elevation, which resulted in miss classification of forest types.
-The WWF-Pakistan GIS and Forestry experts tried to correct these mistakes and adjust the maps using local knowledge about the area and VHR Google maps, however further improvement is needed to avoid any miss classification. - Manual recording of field survey data on paper data-sheets need to be replaced by Mobile Data Entry Aps (FAO Opensource Aps) to save time and reduce errors in data entry and recording as well as increase transparency and ensure quality.
+- properly completion of forest inventories.
+Due to time limitation and delays in initial finalization of contracts the forest inventories had to be conducted during autumn and winter season which resulted in difficulty in accessing the high-altitude forests especially the sub-alpine forests. - 4) Instead of using post-monsoon, cloud-free, least haze a single image, in the era of data-cube, intense temporal coverage of Landsat 8 and 9, it is recommended to utilize an annual composite for the image classification.
+The yearly composite will better understand phonological stages to distinguish vegetation classes (Cropland, Shrubland, etc.) from the forest. - 5) Instead of only relying on the spectral response of the images, it is recommended to integrate spectral indices of vegetation, water, snow, soil, etc. along the spectral reflectance - 6) In terms of forest degradation, the combination of SMA and time series could improve the results - 7) There is strong need for improvement of the forest ecological and forest types boundary maps.
+The forest ecological zones and forest types mapping prepared during the NFMS development phase, was mainly based on elevation, which resulted miss classification of forest types.
+The WWF-Pakistan GIS and Forestry experts tried to correct these mistakes and adjust the maps according the local knowledge and use of VHR Google maps, however further improvement is needed to avoid any miss classification. - 8) Regarding data recording in the field Mobile Data Entry Aps should be encouraged to save time and reduce errors in data entry and recording as well as increase transparency and ensure quality.
 This will need proper training of the forest inventory teams.